bat020/CV/README.md

 web subeditor working on news, features and finance for telegraph.co.uk

-**Freelance journalist** (Jan 2001 to Jun 2002) financial reporter writing about foreign exchange and risk management systems
+**Freelance journalist** (Jan 2001 to Jun 2002) financial reporter writing about derivatives and risk management systems

 **Informa** (Sep 1999 to Jan 2001)
 launch editor of Risk Professional, a magazine for financial risk managers